ufcw_logo.jpg

 If our strike successfully shows the employer that we will not back down until we get what we deserve, the hope is that the strike will end with a better contract that addresses members’ priorities.

-Who votes in a strike authorization vote?
+Who voted in a strike authorization vote?

 Voting YES means that you support your bargaining committee’s recommendation to authorize a strike and demand a better contract than what Sobeys is offering.